bknight72/xylophone-app/README.md

 # xylophone_time

-An app that acts like a xylophone except I replaced all the xylophone notes with a pitch-shifted car crash sound effect, it is hilarious.
+An app that acts like a xylophone with each color playing a different note when pressed except I replaced all the xylophone notes with a pitch-shifted car crash sound effect, it is hilarious.
 Created as part of the Udemy course for learning flutter

 ## Final Product
 ![image](https://user-images.githubusercontent.com/79337953/129809484-e027e97f-65df-4c2e-86c5-ccdb2dadaeee.png)